wp-plugins/genesis-translations/readme.txt

 == Changelog ==

+= 1.4.1 =

+SVN somehow did not pick up the languages files.
+Second try.

 = 1.4.0 =

-Updated quite a few languages as well as added a bunch new languages that were more than 85% translated.
-Namely: Portugues (pt_PT), Hungarian and Turkish.
-Updated the hook where the translation was hooked in to get rid of the notice.
-Props to Daan Kortenbach for that one.
+Updated a bunch of translations from http://translate.studiopress.com/ Added Hungarian, Turkish and Portuguese.

 = 1.3.1 =